 They cough and gag.
 Suffer heatstroke even when it's not hot.
 Inhale food, liquids and vomit into their lungs.
 Struggle to breathe.
 Choke to death.

-These are among the miseries dogs and cats endure after being devocalized, an inhumane veterinary procedure in which vocal cords are cut to stifle the animal's voice.
-It's brutal punishment for the "crime" of communicating.
+These are among the miseries dogs and cats endure after being devocalized, an inhumane veterinary procedure in which vocal cords are cut, clipped or notched to stifle the animal's voice.

-Those who have animals devocalized, and the vets who perform it for them, rarely disclose it.
-They know devocalization is widely considered cruel--and that it's easy to conceal.
+That's because those who have animals devocalized, and the vets who perform it for them, rarely disclose it.
+They know it's considered cruel--and is easy to conceal.
 Unlike ears, tails and paws, cut vocal cords are hidden from view.

-...Without Any Benefit When performed as behavioral intervention, vocal cord surgery is cruel.
-Yet some try to sanitize it as a "final alternative" to surrender or euthanasia, an indefensible claim that protects human convenience and profit, not animals.
+...WITHOUT ANY BENEFIT...THE "LAST RESORT" MYTH When performed as behavior intervention, vocal cord surgery is cruel.
+Yet some try to sanitize it as a "last resort," a "final alternative" to surrender or euthanasia.
+That is an indefensible claim that protects human convenience and profit, not animals.
 Here's the reality:

 Shelters and rescue groups say healthy dogs and cats are given up--and euthanized--even after their voices have been surgically stifled.

-And no vet is forced either to cut healthy vocal cord tissue or kill a healthy animal for barking or meowing.
+No vet is forced to cut healthy vocal cord tissue or kill a healthy animal for barking or meowing.